 - Almost one quarter of the nation’s children under age 18 live in poverty.

 - Fewer than half of poor preschoolers have access to Head Start programs.

 - Nearly 20 percent of children live in homes that at some point every year rate as food insecure.

-Now the University of Maryland College Park, in its spirit of fearless leadership and as a proud Do Good campus, has established — in Karabelle’s honor — a unique program designed to expand the ranks of informed, skilled advocates dedicated to promoting the well-being of children, youth and families.
+Now the University of Maryland College Park, in its spirit of fearless leadership and as a proud Do Good campus, has established a unique program designed to expand the ranks of informed, skilled advocates dedicated to promoting the well-being of children, youth and families.

-This landmark effort, launched through an endowment made possible by Karabelle’s family and friends, has already created a clinical professorship in advocacy for children, youth and families, and the inaugural Karabelle Pizzigati professor, the veteran public policy analyst and advocate Adele Robinson, is now planning out the initiative’s three prime components:
+This landmark effort, launched through an endowment made possible by Karabelle’s family and friends, has already created a clinical professorship in advocacy for children, youth and families, and is now planning and beginning to implement the initiative’s three prime components: